ebelski/rust-copter/docs/GettingStartedSoftware.md

 Make sure that you have all additional dependencies.
 If you're on Linux /macOS, you might need to install a linker.
 If you use Windows, you may need to install the Build Tools for Visual Studio 2019.
-Read the relevant sections for more information.
+Read the relevant sections of [The Rust Programming Language][the-book-ch1] (section 1.1) for more information.

 **Success**: All of these commands succeed: